Tahscene/sottoqr_full--2-/README.md

 This section exists because the goal was never just to win a hackathon.
 It's to build something the government can actually run.

 * **Privacy by design, not privacy by policy.** PII fields don't exist in the schema, so there's nothing to leak, subpoena unsafely, or misconfigure.
-* **Auditable by default.** Every seal, every view, every status change is logged and independently re-verifiable via QR — exactly the property an oversight ministry, a UN fact-finding mission, or an international press body needs before trusting a domestic system's output.
+* **Auditable by default.** Every seal, every view, every status change is logged and independently re-verifiable via QR, exactly the property an oversight ministry, a UN fact-finding mission, or an international press body needs before trusting a domestic system's output.
-* **Offline-first trust.** Verification does not require the internet, the server, or even this codebase to be online — only the public key and the signed manifest.
+* **Offline-first trust.** Verification does not require the internet, the server, or even this codebase to be online, only the public key and the signed manifest.
 That property matters most in exactly the conditions a crisis creates.
 * **Boring, resilient infrastructure.** SQLite to PostgreSQL is a one-line connection-string change when case volume demands it.
 The whole stack runs on commodity hardware.
 * **Honest forensics.** The system tells you what it can and can't detect (see below) instead of pretending to be an infallible lie detector — the property a government or international body needs before staking legal or diplomatic weight on a verified badge.
 * **Extendable to any future movement or disaster.** The July 2024 memorial and dashboard are a configuration of the architecture, not a hardcoded one-off.
 The same evidence-sealing, case-tracking, and transparency-index core could be repointed at any future crisis needing verifiable public record — an election, a disaster, a human rights investigation.